solve-coagulate/local_agent/docs/PLAN.md

 - Validate that the repository structure supports future automation and testing.

 ## Phase 1 – Core Infrastructure
-- Implement repository bootstrapping scripts to provision a jailed shell workspace per session.
+- Implement repository bootstrapping scripts to provision a Bubblewrap (`bwrap`) jailed shell workspace per session.
-- Build a session manager that tracks user identity, active workspaces, and lifecycle events.
+- Build a session manager that tracks user identity, active workspaces, and lifecycle events with a SQLite-backed metadata store.
 - Establish persistent storage for session metadata and token usage logs.
-- Provide smoke tests verifying shell sandbox creation, command execution, and teardown.
+- Provide smoke tests verifying shell sandbox creation, command execution, teardown, and Python 3.9 compatibility for CLI utilities.

 ## Phase 2 – CLI Agent Experience
 - Develop the CLI interface for interacting with the coding agent.
-- Integrate the CLI with session management and token accounting services.
+- Integrate the CLI with session management and token accounting services using OpenAI agents for assistance workflows.
 - Support task selection from the shared task board and progress reporting back to the task system.
-- Add instrumentation for command latency, error rates, and shell resource utilization.
+- Add instrumentation for command latency, error rates, and shell resource utilization, backed by automated test coverage.

 ## Phase 3 – Web Application Experience
 - Build a web front-end that mirrors CLI functionality with an emphasis on usability.
-- Expose APIs for session management, shell interactions, and task state updates.
+- Expose APIs for session management, shell interactions, and task state updates, validating Python 3.9+ compatibility for shared services.
 - Provide authentication and authorization layers to ensure isolated workspaces per user.
-- Implement real-time feedback (web sockets or polling) for shell output streaming.
+- Implement real-time feedback (web sockets or polling) for shell output streaming with automated regression tests.

 ## Phase 4 – Advanced Capabilities
 - Offer collaboration features such as shared sessions or task hand-offs.